DestevenOj/FirstAngularProject/README.md

-# FirstAngularProject
+# AngularProject
-My First AngularJS Project that uses components and lists
+My Angular Project that uses components and lists